Pagination creating Duplicate Content is a very real issue within SEO (Search Engine Optimization).

 Interaction and SEO Effects

 When you take a look at your average SERP, you’re looking at a list of (hopefully relevant) pages.
 That word, pages is key here.
 It’s what we optimize in SEO – pages.
+For more on that idea, see Optimizing What?
+SEO for Page, Not Sites.

 Each page should have unique titles, descriptions, and most importantly, content.